rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     And the asterisk symbol in angle parentheses, <*>, indicates that support for the feature will be directly built into the kernel.
 You can usually toggle through all the possible options using the spacebar on your keyboard.

-5. Navigate back to the parent File Systems screen by pressing the esc key twice on your keyboard in the DOS/FAT/NT Filesystems screen.Return to the main kernel configuration screen by pressing esc twice again on your keyboard.
+5. Navigate back to the parent File Systems screen by pressing the esc key twice on your keyboard in the DOS/FAT/NT Filesystems screen.
+Return to the main kernel configuration screen by pressing esc twice again on your keyboard.

 6. Finally, save your changes to the .config file in the root of your kernel source tree and exit the kernel configuration application after saving the file by pressing esc twice again on your keyboard.

 7. A dialog box will appear prompting you to save your new configuration.
 Make sure that Yes is selected and then press enter.

-8. After the kernel configuration utility exits, you will be thrown back to your shell—inside the kernel source tree.You are almost ready to build your kernel!
+8. After the kernel configuration utility exits, you will be thrown back to your shell—inside the kernel source tree.
+You are almost ready to build your kernel!

 9. We need to complete a few more customizations on our Rocky distro.
 Type: